Is the 4K for Cancer a non-profit organization?

 The staff will provide an 18-week ride training plan or a 20-week run training plan and an online platform to record your miles.

 May I do part of the trip?

 We are looking for participants who are able to complete the entire 4,000-mile journey.
 That being said, we have had individuals in the past who have left the trip early because of school, a job, or a life event that must be dealt with during the 4K.
 We will work with you to help you make the logistics work in most cases.
 We do require all participants to attend a mandatory two-day orientation prior to their journey.

 Do I have to carry my own luggage?

 Participants do not need to carry their own luggage.
 All luggage will be held in the support vehicles while on the trip.

 Are meals provided?

 Participants get a majority of their meals donated during the summer.
-The hosts will usually provide breakfast and dinner for the team.
-For lunch, participants will seek out food donations from restaurants and grocery stores in local communities.
-This process will be explained and practiced during orientation before you depart for the summer.
-Each team will have a supplemental budget for meals if needed.
+The hosts usually provide breakfast and dinner for the team.
+For lunch, participants seek out food donations from restaurants and grocery stores in local communities.
+This process is explained and practiced during orientation before you depart for the summer.
+Each team has a supplemental budget for meals if needed.